Umami Pot

 • Lemon

-• Herbs (such as basil, rosemary, and cumin)
+• Herbs (such as basil, rosemary, or cilantro)

 • Black pepper

-• Yuzu kosho (green chili pepper with yuzu citrus)
+• Yuzu kosho (a condiment made with green chili peppers and yuzu citrus)

 • Chili pepper